-Reoccurring themes in reviews by people who bought Nature’s Way Orchard Fruits include:
+Reoccurring themes by people who bought Nature’s Way fruit blend include:

 - Increased energy with feedback like: “gives me an energy boost through the day”, “love this product.
 It gives me energy”, “have more energy than I know what to do with” and “noticed a feeling of increased energy and improved digestion”.

 - Relief from joint pain: “My osteoarthritis has improved dramatically”, “Within days of starting to take this product my achy stiff joints were much improved” and “have had chronic inflammation very badly for over 30 years.
 These soothe my entire body inside”.

-- Inexpensive and a convenient way to increase your fruit intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake of fruits in your diet”.
+- Inexpensive and a convenient way to increase your intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake”.

 Negative consumer reports generally mentioned customers not feeling much effect from taking them.
-There were no common side effects or complaints with this fruit blend supplement that I could find during my research.
+There were no common side effects or complaints with this supplement that I could find during my research.

 Where to Get Orchard Fruits

-You can find these low-cost fruit caps here on iHerb with an extra reduction in the cart.
+You can find these low-cost fruit caps here on iHerb.
 There’s also free delivery within the United States and cheap international delivery.

-They are available on Amazon here as well at a higher retail cost.
-You can find Orchard Fruits at Walmart too, though at almost double iHerb.
-Currently you cannot get this fruits replacement supplement at Costco, Sam’s Club, CVS or Walgreens.
+They are available on Amazon here as well.
+You can sometimes find this product at Walmart too, though at almost double iHerb.
+Currently you cannot get Orchard Fruits at Costco, Sam’s Club, CVS, GNC, Wholefoods or Walgreens.